NotTimTam/jtf/SYNTAX.md

 ## Top-Level Object

--   The top-most object in the document must contain the following keys:
+-   The top-most object in the document **must** contain the following keys:
+    -   "jtf": A string representing the JTF standard version being implemented in the file.
     -   "data": An object representing the tabular data.
     -   "style": An array containing CSS style definitions.

+## `jtf` String

+-   The `"jtf"` string at the top-level of the document is used to indicate the version of the JTF standard that the document conforms to.
+JTF processors can use this information to indicate whether the file can be edited with their implementation of the JTF standard.
+-   The format of the string is the letter "v" followed by the full version number of the JTF standard used.
+I.e., `{ "jtf": "v1.0" }`

 ## Data Object